-The Company currently has one out-license arrangement that allows the third-party licensee to market the Company's TP-03 product (representing "functional intellectual property") in certain territories for a certain field of use and for a stated term - see Note 9.
+The Company currently has no product revenue.
+Reported revenue in the accompanying Statements of Operations and Comprehensive Loss is associated with one out-license agreement (the "China Out-License") that allows the third-party licensee to market the Company's TP-03 product candidate (representing functional intellectual property) in the People's Republic of China, Hong Kong, Macau, and Taiwan (the "China Territory") - see Note 9.
 The accounting and reporting of revenue for out-license arrangements requires significant judgment for: (a) identification of the number of performance obligations within the contract, (b) the contract's transaction price for allocation (including variable consideration), (c) the stand-alone selling price for each identified performance obligation, and (d) the timing and amount of revenue recognition in each period.

-The Company's out-license arrangement, as described in Note 9, was analyzed under GAAP to determine whether the promised goods or services (which include the license, and know-how, data, and information necessary or reasonably useful for the research, development, manufacture, or commercialization of any license product, and governance committee services) are distinct or must be accounted for as part of a combined performance obligation.
+The China Out-License was analyzed under GAAP to determine whether the promised goods or services are distinct or must be accounted for as part of a combined performance obligation.
 In making these assessments, the Company considers factors such as the stage of development of the underlying intellectual property and the capabilities of the customer to develop the intellectual property on their own, and/or whether the required expertise is readily available.
-If the license is considered to not be distinct, the license is combined with other promised goods or services as a combined performance obligation for revenue recognition.
+If the license is not distinct, the license is combined with other promised goods or services as a combined performance obligation for revenue recognition.

-The Company's out-license arrangement includes the following forms of consideration: (i) non-refundable upfront license payments, (ii) equity-based consideration, (iii) sales-based royalties, (iv) sales threshold milestones, (v) development milestone payments, and (vi) regulatory milestone payments.
+The China Out-License arrangement included the following forms of consideration: (i) non-refundable upfront license payment, (ii) equity-based consideration, (iii) sales-based royalties, (iv) sales-based threshold milestones, (v) drug supply agreement milestone, (vi) development milestone payments, and (vii) regulatory milestone payments.
 Revenue is recognized in proportion to the allocated transaction price when (or as) the respective performance obligation is satisfied.
-The Company evaluates the progress related to each milestone at each reporting period and, if necessary, also adjusts the probability of achievement and related revenue recognition.
+The Company evaluates the progress related to each milestone at each reporting period and, if necessary, adjusts the probability of achievement and related revenue recognition.
 The measure of progress, and thereby periods over which revenue is recognized, is subject to estimates by management and may change over the course of the agreement.